rpajanssen/java-triangle/exception-handling/README.md

 # What?

-This example project will demonstrate good and bad exceptionhandling in your REST resources.
+This example project will demonstrate good and bad examples of exception handling in your REST resources.

 The **before** examples has some code with common occurring mistakes.
 The **after** examples addresses these mistakes.